Updated: April 2019

 - Lazy Load by WP Rocket (doesn’t enqueue jQuery.
 Good for still images and video.)

-- Lazy Load XT (enqueues jQuery.
+- Lazy Load for Videos (enqueues jQuery.
 Good for YouTube turning off Google’s “other recommended videos” leading to your competitors videos.
 Nice.)

 - Disable Embeds